elmatica/Open-Trade-Transfer-Package/README.md

 A string with name of the project included in the file

 ### version
-A float with the version of the information included in the file
+A number with the version of the information included in the file

 ### Description
 A string representing the description of the content